chandrath/Simple-Code-Combiner/README.md

 - Click the 'Copy to Clipboard' button to copy the combined content to the clipboard.
 - Use the 'File -> Save Combined File' option to save the combined content to a file.

+### AI Summarize:

+- Click the 'AI Summarize' button to generate a summary of the combined text using a configured AI provider.
+The progress bar will show the summarization process.
+- Configure your AI provider via `Preferences -> AI Configuration`

 ## Building from Source with PyInstaller

 To create a standalone executable for the `CodeCombiner` application (which uses `tkinterdnd2` for drag-and-drop functionality), follow these instructions.
 It is crucial to complete each step carefully for a successful build.